Install Infinite Scale on a Server

 docker logs <CONTAINER ID> 2>&1 | less

 The output prints the log from the beginning.
 As first entry, the initial admin password set during first startup is shown.
-You can scroll thru the log using the keyboard, see the less description for more details.
+You can scroll through the log using the keyboard, see the less description for more details.

 If no password can be identified, you must reset the admin password via the command line as described below.